24th International Farm Management Association Congress

 Research and innovation are vital to growth and resilience.
 Learn about research and innovation happening on campus, Innovation Place and on the farm/ranch.
 Planned tour stops include:

-• Canadian Centre for Rural and Agricultural Health at USask undertakes research and extension for the health and well-being of rural and agricultural people.
+Canadian Centre for Rural and Agricultural Health - for 38 years the Centre has been undertaking research and extension for the health and well-being of rural and agricultural people.